LukasHedegaard/continual-inference/README.md

 - Containers
     - `co.Sequential` - Sequential wrapper for modules.
 This module automatically performs conversions of torch.nn modules, which are safe during continual inference.
 These include all batch normalisation and activation function.
-    - `co.MapReduce` - MapReduce wrapper for modules.
+    - `co.BroadcastReduce` - BroadcastReduce wrapper for modules.
     - `co.Residual` - Residual wrapper for modules.
     - `co.Conditional` - Conditionally checks whether to invoke a module at runtime.
     - `co.Delay` - Pure delay module (e.g. needed in residuals).